 Long-term Care Quality

 This nursing home was given a favorable long-term care grade as well.
 We gave it one of our better scores in that area with a score of B+.
 Facilities that excel in long-term care tend to provide patients with closer supervision and stay on top of routine healthcare services.
 After looking at the volume of care provided by aids and other staff, we turned to the nursing home's vaccination statistics.
-This facility vaccinated 96.984924 percent of its residents against pneumonia, which is more than the majority of nursing homes.
+This facility vaccinated 98.56459 percent of its residents against pneumonia, which is significantly higher than the majority of nursing homes.
 Lastly, this place was able to limit hospitalizations.
 Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low number.

 Does this page answer your questions about Gibson Health and Rehabilitation?